Tuesday, December 14, 2021

 The night before, David Koski and I had the Goldberg Chart on the screen (above).
 He was looking from Minnesota, me from Oregon.
 We also had onlookers around the table, a figurative table as this was happening on Facebook, not literally a book of faces either.

-Now, some decades later, another student of this same puzzle, who'd bitten off a lot, especially considering his life expectancy, managed to apply some fairly memorable nomenclature to this same set, but probably without consulting Goldberg's paper, because he left some holes in his system too.
+Another student of this same puzzle, who'd bitten off a lot, especially considering his life expectancy, managed to apply some fairly memorable nomenclature to this same set, but probably without consulting Goldberg's paper, because he left some holes in his system too.

 The Rite is the source of two more space-fillers, the quarter rite our "fourth Rite" and the half Rite.
 This very last, column five, was apparently not known to Sommerville, just as the fourth and half Rite were overlooked by Buckminster Fuller.